 - The DVR not recording a show I wanted to watch

 - No milk and I want to eat a bowl of cereal

 Silly stuff, I know.
 But, here’s what you need to understand: for those who live with chronic illness and pain, there’s a cumulative effect.
-Their lives are already filled to the brim with the struggles that come from their illness.
-It’s often all they can do just to live another day.
-So, when a small insignificant thing is thrown on top of their load, it can and does bring them crashing down.
+Their lives are already filled to the brim with the struggles that come from their illnesses.
+It’s often all they can do to just get out of bed and live another day.
+So, when small insignificant things are thrown on top of their overload, it can and does bring them crashing down.

 Try to remember this the next time you think your suffering friend is overreacting to a small matter: it’s not that one thing that is the problem; it’s the accumulation of numerous small things that have left your friend or loved one curled up on the bed wanting to die.